AckeeCZ/anko-constraint-layout/README.md

     }
 }
 ```
-All six combinations of helper methods (`HORIZONTAL | VERTICAL` together with
+All six combinations of helper methods (`HORIZONTAL | VERTICAL` combined with
 `BEGIN | END | PERCENT`) are available.

 ### Barriers